MRCIEU/CheckSumStats/README.md

 # Example 1.
 Glioma GWAS

-In this example we show how the package can be used to check the quality of reported summary and metadata from a case-control genome-wide association study of glioma.
+In this example we show how the package can be used to check the accuracy of reported summary and metadata from a case-control genome-wide association study of glioma.
 In this particular example, the non-effect allele column was mis-labelled as the effect allele.

 ## Step 1.
 Extract and format the outcome summary data for glioma